tedneward/Worldspine-DnD5e/Magic/Spells/blade-ward.md

 - **Components:** V, S
 - **Duration:** Instantaneous
 ---
-You trace a sigil of warding, imposing Disadvantage on the creature’s attack roll against you.
+You trace a sigil of warding, imposing Disadvantage on the creature's attack roll against you.